EricKiennemann/AWS/NAT/Readme.md

   - Subnet 2 : which is private.
 One instance (I2) and no connection to interner

-## First step : be able to connect to I1 from a PC at home connected to the internet
+## Step 1) be able to connect to I1 from a PC at home connected to the internet

 Install « putty » software on the « home PC »